Automation Toolkit Actions Reference

 • Existing files already in the Save As Path are overwritten

-• File Type is only required for Save As
+• File Type is only required for the Save As save type

 Excel Workbook Sheets Count Get